Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD

-The likely reason for both issues is that standard fits to the two-point function do not expose the lighter multihadron, $N\pi$, $N\pi\pi, \cdots$, states~\cite{Jang:2019vkm}.
+The likely reason for both issues is that standard fits to the two-point function do not expose the lighter multihadron, $N\pi$, $N\pi\pi, \ldots$, states that are needed in the analysis of three-point functions~\cite{Jang:2019vkm}.
 In Fig.~\ref{fig:2ptCOMP}, we show results of four-state fits to $C^{2\text{pt}}(\tau;\bm{p}=0)$ along with the data for the effective energy defined as

-which for $\bm{p}=0$ is $M_{\rm eff}(\tau)$.
-It converges to the ground state energy for $\tau \to \infty$.
+It converges to the ground state energy for $\tau \to \infty$ and for $\bm{p}=0$ reduces to $M_{\rm eff}(\tau)$.
 The criteria used for judging the quality of the fits is $\chi^2$/dof.
-The panels on the left show fits with the standard strategy labeled $\{4\}$, in which empirical Bayesian priors are used only to stabilize the fits.
-The initial central values for the priors for $\Delta M_1 \equiv E_{1}-E_{0}, \Delta M_2 \equiv E_{2}-E_{1} $, and for the corresponding amplitude ratios, $R_i \equiv |{\mathcal{A}}_i|^2/{\mathcal{A}}_0|^2$, are taken from an unconstrained three-state fit.
+The panels on the left show fits with the standard strategy labeled $\{4\}$, in which empirical Bayesian priors with wide widths are used only to stabilize the fits.
+The initial central values for the priors for $\Delta M_1 \equiv M_{1}-M_{0}$, $\Delta M_2 \equiv M_{2}-M_{1} $, and for the corresponding amplitude ratios, $R_i \equiv |{\mathcal{A}}_i|^2/|{\mathcal{A}}_0|^2$, are taken from an unconstrained three-state fit.
 Prior widths are set at $\sim 50\%$ of the value.
 The fit is repeated and resulting values are used as central values for the priors in a four-state fit.
 This process is iterated one more time to adjust the priors for the three excited states.
 The final fit parameters for the $\bm p = 0$ case, the prior value and width, the fit range (FR) and the augmented $\chi^2$/dof of the fit are given in the labels.